-Between the two courses, Rogers comes out on top here.
+Between the two courses, UWorld Roger comes out on top here.
 Their materials contain more information and are far more engaging.
 Plus, they have a select few customization features that really drive home important knowledge for the exam.

 Wiley’s lectures are often short and to the point.
 These ten to fifteen minute lectures are designed to convey only essential information in a bite-sized format.
 This is so you can fit them into your busy schedule without any additional hassle.
 In order to make this format work, these lectures are very professional and direct.
-Said style can work well, but the lectures can seem a bit dry and clinical for certain students.
+Unfortunately, these lectures are still too dry and clinical for certain students.

-Roger’s lectures are based on the main selling point of this course, Roger himself.
-His style of teaching is highly engaging, as he is extremely emotive and known for telling jokes and sharing mnemonics about subject material.
-This makes studying lots of fun and easy, but comes at the cost of lengthy forty five minute videos.
+On the other hand, UWorld Roger CPA Review lectures are based on the main selling point of the course: Roger Philipp.
+His style of teaching is highly engaging; he’s expressive and known for telling jokes and sharing mnemonics about subject material.
+This makes studying lots of fun and easy, but the videos are longer as a result.
 Still, if you can fit these into your schedule they’ll do wonders for your test and subject comprehension.

-Deciding between the two styles is largely up to personal taste.
-I myself think that Roger is the better option; I love how engaging his lectures are, but other students may prefer Wiley.
+Deciding between the two styles is largely up to personal taste, but UWorld Roger is the better option overall.
+I love how engaging his lectures are, but other students may prefer Wiley.

 Both courses have an unlimited access period.
 Consequently, both choices ensure that until you pass your CPA exam, you will have unrestricted study time.
 This alleviates a lot of stress since you can set your own pace when making a study schedule.
 This makes it easy for anyone to pass the CPA exam, as you can tailor your study experience based off of your own work and home life.